UPPMAX/HPC-python/docs/load_run.rst

 .. code-block:: console

    $ python example.py
+   # or
+   $ python3 example.py

+|since python is a symbolic link to python3 in this case.
-or, if you loaded a python3 module, you can use:
+|Or, if you loaded a python3 module, you can only use use:

 .. code-block:: console

    $ python3 example.py

-since python is a symbolic link to python3 in this case.

 NOTE: *only* run jobs that are short and/or do not use a lot of resources from the command line.
-Otherwise use the batch system!
+Otherwise use the batch system (see the [batch session](https://uppmax.github.io/HPC-python/batch.html))

 .. note::

-   Real cases will be tested in the **batch session** (https://uppmax.github.io/R-python-julia-HPC/python/batchPython.html).
+   Real cases will be tested in the [**batch session**](https://uppmax.github.io/R-python-julia-HPC/python/batchPython.html).

 Run an interactive Python shell
 ###############################